 pushing the envelope of automated scientific and social discoveries.

-My research has been supported by grants from NSF, AFOSR, and NIH's MIDAS Center at University of Pittsburgh, including NSF CAREER and BIG DATA awards.
+My research has been supported by grants from NSF, AFOSR, and NIH's MIDAS Center at University of Pittsburgh, including NSF CAREER and BIG DATA awards and the AFOSR Young Investigator Award.

 A one-page description of my research interests can be found here.
 My publications are